ap0pt0sis/homework-Ovoko/README.md

 # homework-Ovoko

-## Installation
+## Setup

-1. Install Playwright by following the official guide provided [here](https://playwright.dev/docs/intro).
-2. In the project’s root directory, run: `npm install`.
+1. In the project’s root directory, run: `npm install`.
 This will install all required dependencies, including Playwright if it’s listed in your package.json.
-3. Copy file `.env.template` to `.env` and add env variables there.
+2. Copy file `.env.template` to `.env` and add env variables there.

 ## Running Tests